jimmy-zx/pbft-tla-spec/report/report.typ

 accessible to arbitrary adversarial interactions, and directly handle valuable digital assets.
-Design or implementation flaws—such as reentrancy vulnerabilities, integer overflows, or incorrect access control—have repeatedly led to multi-million-dollar losses.
+Design or implementation flaws—such as reentrancy vulnerabilities, integer overflows, or incorrect access control—have repeatedly led to multi-million-dollar losses @chainReentrancyAttacks, @mediumBatchOverflowMultiple.
 Similarly, logic errors in consensus or cross-chain protocols may cause forks, double-spends, or permanently locked assets.
 The combination of immutability, adversarial inputs, and vast state spaces makes informal reasoning and testing alone insufficient for high confidence in correctness.

-In this work, we use the TLA+ specification language and its associated model checker to investigate the formal verification of blockchain-related protocols, with a particular focus on Practical Byzantine Fault Tolerance (PBFT).
+In this work, we use the TLA+ @lamport2002specifying specification language and its associated model checker to investigate the formal verification of blockchain-related protocols, with a particular focus on Practical Byzantine Fault Tolerance (PBFT) @castro1999pbft.
 Our main objective is to develop a TLA+ model of PBFT and to verify its key correctness properties under explicit assumptions about failures and asynchrony.
-PBFT is a widely studied Byzantine fault-tolerant consensus protocol and forms the basis of many blockchain and permissioned-ledger systems.
+PBFT is a widely studied Byzantine fault-tolerant consensus protocol and forms the basis of many blockchain and permissioned-ledger systems @omniledger2018, @kokoriskogias2016enhancingbitcoinsecurityperformance.
 Its complexity makes it an ideal target for formal verification.
 A precise, formally checked PBFT specification can serve both as a reference model for implementers and as a foundation for analyzing protocol variants, optimizations, and extensions.